zipvilization/Zipvilization/world/solumworld/index.md

 # Dormant Land Becomes Visible

-Pool-held Solum represents:
+SOLUM held by the Pool represents:

 > **Dormant Land**

-SolumWorld can make that state visible as part of the world.
+SolumWorld makes that condition part of the visible world.

-Dormant Land is not empty because a designer chose to leave an area blank.
+Dormant Land is not empty because a designer decided to leave an area blank.

-It is dormant because the underlying state says that the corresponding Solum remains in the Pool.
+It is dormant because the corresponding SOLUM remains in the Pool.

-Its graphical representation follows that fact.
+That distinction matters.

+Dormant Land remains part of the finite territorial substrate.

+Its condition may change if the underlying SOLUM moves into Colonist control.

+> **Dormant Land is not decorative emptiness.**
+>
+> **It is measurable world state.**

 → **[Explore the Pool](/smart-contract/pool/)**